Downloading and Opening the Bundle

 Next, pick a location on your computer to save the .zip file.
 Once the .zip file download is complete, unzip the file to reveal its contents.

-Open a Command Line (the Terminal application comes preinstalled on Mac) and “cd” into the folder that the unzipped zype-ios-master folder is saved in.
+Open the Terminal app on your Mac and type “cd” into the folder that the unzipped zype-ios-master folder is saved in.

 If you don’t change the name of the folder that you downloaded from GitHub, and you downloaded and saved the folder on your Desktop, you will type the following commands into Terminal.

 Type ls ("l" is a lowercase L) and hit enter.

 Type cd and the name of your application folder.
 In this example, you would type zype-ios-master and hit enter.

 You’ve successfully navigated to the correct application folder!
 If you have not installed Cocoapods (see prerequisites above), you will not be able to complete this next command.

 NOTE: Prior to the next step, check the following setting in Xcode.
 In the most recent version of Xcode, you may need to enable Command Line Tools.
 To do so, navigate to Xcode Prefrences>Locations>Command Line Tools.
 If that dropdown box is empty, select the Xcode version available.
 It should look like this when saving: